Originally Published: October 4, 1996 - Last Updated / Reviewed On: March 12, 2014

 I am lacking energy.
 What tips can you give me to increase my energy levels?

 Energy levels can be tricky; certain foods, activities or emotions may trigger high- or low-levels of energy, and these triggers are different for different people.
 Rather than focusing on increasing your energy levels, it may be helpful to think about how to maintain consistent, healthy energy levels throughout your days.
 First, if you suspect your lethargy may be due to a medical conditions, it would be a good idea to visit a health care provider to rule out any problems that could be making you feel de-energized.
-Students at Columbia can make an appointment at Primary Care Medical Services by calling x4-2284 or logging on to Open Communicator.
+Students at Columbia can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).

 Many of us face personal, school, and/or professional demands that seem to sap our energy and leave us feeling out of sorts.
 If you suspect your daily routine could be playing a role in your lack of energy, here are some energy boosting tips to help you feel more like that battery-powered bunny: